rflynn/regroup/README.md

     a. k-means works if you know how many groups you want to end up with. simple, but inflexible.
     b. agglomerative is more complex but adaptable
 4. Use the resulting clustered subsets to generate a [DAWG or similar structure](https://en.wikipedia.org/wiki/Deterministic_acyclic_finite_state_automaton), describing the strings they contain in an efficient manner

+Result: levenshtein doesn't work well due to differences in length of key tokens.
+Using an alternative tokenizing scheme works better, but not well enough.